- 1 Sierra Mar, Big Sur, CA

 Elements, Scottsdale, Arizona

 Located in Paradise Valley, an upscale neighborhood about 10 minutes from Scottsdale, Sanctuary Camelback Mountain Resort is surrounded by the stunning Arizona desert.
-You''ll get a prime viewing spot at the hotel's luxe restaurant Elements, where Chef Beau Macmillan (of Food Network acclaim) crafts a farm-fresh American menu with innovative Asian accents.
-Go for hoisin braised shortribs, edamame and sticky rice dumplings, or Maine lobster hotpot, but leave room for dessert; we’re talking caramelized lemon tarts, crème fraiche panna cotta, and pineapple tarte tatin.
+You'll get a prime viewing spot at the hotel's luxe restaurant Elements, whose farm-fresh American menu is injected with innovative Asian accents.
+Go for hoisin braised short ribs, edamame and sticky rice dumplings, or Maine lobster hotpot, but leave room for dessert; we’re talking caramelized lemon tarts, crème fraiche panna cotta, and pineapple tarte tatin.
 Between the gourmet dishes and mountain meets desert views, we’re certain you’ll have a hard time picking just one photo to post on IG.